cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   P_alpha
     Fusion power released as alpha particles integrated over the plasma volume.

-  P_auxillary
-    The auxillary heating power (i.e. the external heating power not provided by ohmic heating).
+  P_auxillary_absorbed
+    Auxillary heating absorbed by the plasma integrated over the plasma volume.

+  P_auxillary_launched
+    External heating supplied to the plasma (entering the volume, but not necessarily absorbed by the plasma) integrated over the plasma volume.

   P_external
     External heating absorbed by the plasma (ohmic plus auxillary) integrated over the plasma volume.